 Pump life and performance will be significantly reduced when installed in an improperly designed system.
-Before starting the layout and installation of the piping system, review the following:
+Before starting the layout and installation of the piping system, review the following suggestions:

-- 1. Locate the pump as near as possible to the source of supply to avoid excessive inlet pipe friction. - The inlet piping and fittings should be at least as large as the intake port on the pump.
+- Locate the pump as near as possible to the source of supply to avoid excessive inlet pipe friction. - The inlet piping and fittings should be at least as large as the intake port on the pump.
 Slope the pipe downward to the pump, and do not install any upward loops.
-Minimize the number of intake line fittings and eliminate restrictions such as sharp bends; globe valves, unnecessary elbows, and undersized strainers. - A strainer must be installed in the inlet line to protect the pump from foreign matter.
+Minimize the number of intake line fittings and eliminate restrictions such as sharp bends; globe valves, unnecessary elbows, and undersized strainers. - 3.
+A strainer must be installed in the inlet line to protect the pump from foreign matter.
 Locate the strainer at least 24" (0.6m) from the pump.
-Strainers must have a net open area of at least four times the area of the intake piping, and must be cleaned regularly to avoid pump starvation. - 4.
-The intake and discharge piping system must be free of all leaks. - 5.
-Expansion joints, placed at least 36" (0.9m) from the pump, will compensate for expansion and contraction of the pipes.
-Contact the flexible connector/hose manufacturer for required maintenance/care and design assistance in their use. - 6.
-ALL piping and fittings MUST be properly supported to prevent any piping loads from being placed on the pump. - 7.
-Check alignment of pipes to pump to avoid strains which might later cause misalignment.
+Strainers must have a net open area of at least four times the area of the intake piping, and must be cleaned regularly to avoid pump starvation. - The intake and discharge piping system must be free of all leaks. - Expansion joints, placed at least 36" (0.9m) from the pump, will compensate for expansion and contraction of the pipes.
+Contact the flexible connector/hose manufacturer for required maintenance/care and design assistance in their use. - ALL piping and fittings MUST be properly supported to prevent any piping loads from being placed on the pump. - Check alignment of pipes to pump to avoid strains which might later cause misalignment.
 See Figure 2.
 Unbolt flanges or break union joints.
 Pipes must not spring away or drop down.
-After pump has been in operation for a week or two, completely recheck alignment.
+After the pump has been in operation for a week or two, completely recheck alignment.

-- 9. The use of a 1.5" or 2" vapor return line will speed up delivery by preventing pressure build up at the receiving tank and pressure reduction in the supply tank. - 10.
+- Install pressure gauges in the NPT ports provided in the pump casing to check pump performance at start up. - The use of a 1.5" or 2" vapor return line will speed up delivery by preventing pressure build up at the receiving tank and pressure reduction in the supply tank. - 10.
 Keeping the liquefied gas systems full of liquid, even when idle, will keep the O-rings from changing shape, shrinking or super cooling.
 Evaporation of liquefied gas leaves an abrasive powder on the surface which can cause wear to the pump, meter, and seals.